10 Of Tokyo’s Most Beautiful Sakura Viewing Spots

-Literally translated as “flower viewing," this cultural ritual is so much more.
+Literally translated as “flower viewing,” the hanami cultural ritual is so much more than just watching the pretty flowers.
 It’s an experience; a spiritual metaphor for the beautiful but fleeting nature of life; and above all, a chance to get outside and eat, drink and be merry under the cover of beautiful pink and white blossoms.

-Where: Naka Meguro station, main exit
+Where: Nakameguro station, main exit

 Just steps from Ueno station, this park is filled with some 800 sakura trees, and when the blossoms reach full bloom it’s like walking under a canopy of sakura-filled clouds and cherry blossom snow.
 This spot rightfully draws a huge crowd of revelers and has many yatai, or food stalls, in the area, so bring your appetite.
 Stay into the evening as the flowers are lit up by the soft glow of lanterns.

 Where: Ueno station, park exit